PaulieB14/HInges/README.md

 ## Introduction

-Welcome to the official GitHub repository for HInges - The World’s First Inclusive Dynamic Store of Value.
-At HInges, we aim to revolutionize the digital currency space by combining the principles of CeDeFi, NFTs, and Gaming.
+Welcome to the documentation GitHub repository for Hinges - The World’s First Inclusive Dynamic Store of Value.
+At Hinges, they revolutionize the digital currency space by combining the principles of CeDeFi, NFTs, and Gaming.

 ## Quick Links